Skip to main content

 Minimum standards

 From 29 March 2021, properties for rent must meet specified minimum standards before they are rented out [section 65A].
+Properties for rent must meet these minimum standards when they are advertised or offered for rent.
 These include standards for locks, windows, heaters, kitchens and bathrooms.

-For more information, see our page, Minimum standards.
+A lease is an agreement between you and the landlord about what each of you will do, or not do, while you are renting the property.
 It could be verbal or in writing.
 It could be for a fixed term, such as for 12 months, or periodic, such as month to month.

-If there is a written tenancy agreement, you must be given a copy before you sign it.
+If there is a written lease, you must be given a copy before you sign it.
+If you sign a lease, you must be given a copy within 14 days of signing it.

 Notices and documents